-The new projection works the same as other projections; like electrical wires, projections can reach distant timing devices without change in function.
-All the timing devices in the pulse train generator operate according to the one-pulse trigger rule: one pulse through any junction of a ready timing device will trigger the response process, even when the timing device has multiple inputs.
-In particular, when timing device b is ready, any pulse onto it, through either projection onto, will trigger the response process.
+The new projection from device e to timing device b works the same as other projections.
+Looking first at timing device b, all the timing devices in the pulse train generator operate according to the one-pulse trigger rule: one pulse through any junction of a ready timing device will trigger the timing device, even when the timing device has multiple inputs.
+In particular, when timing device b is ready, any pulse onto it, through either projection onto, will trigger the response clock.
+(A two-pulse trigger rule will be introduced below.)
 There are two projections from timing device e and the rule is that: every time timing device e pulses, it produces two pulses that are equally and simultaneously produced in both projections from timing device e.
-The equal-output rule applies throughout this presentation.
+This equal-output rule applies throughout this presentation.